dehe1011/QuantumDNA/README.md

 ## To Do

-* Upload on Github and add a .gitignore file
-* Write tests, add data types, add docstrings with examples
+* Update GitHub repository
+* Add more tests
-* create tutorials
+* Add tutorials
+* Add docstrings (with examples) and comments
+* Improve README file
+* Publish package on PyPI?

 ## What's new